 - Wear a mouth guard if you bite or clench your teeth often.

 - Avoid sticky and hard foods, as they can stick to your crowns and pull them free.

 In the second visit, your dentist will fit the permanent crown.
-There is usually about 1 to 2 weeks between appointments.
+There are usually about 3-4 days (at max) between appointments.

 No. You will be given a local anesthetic to numb the area for the procedure.

-A temporary crown will be given to you so that you can use the tooth while you wait for the permanent crown to be made.
+Your dentist will give you a temporary crown to use the tooth while waiting for the permanent crown to be made.